vegaprotocol/specs/0000-market-depth-calculation.md

 The possible actions we know that can happen in the market engine are:

 - Create a new order on the book
+  * Send the order details in a new order event
 - Cancel an existing order
+  * Send the cancel details in a cancel event
 - Fully/Partially fill an order on the book
+  * Send the order update details in an order event
 - Expire an order
+  * Treat like a cancel
 - Amend an order in place
+  * Send an amend order event
 - Cancel/Replace amend an order
+  * Send a cancel and a replace event
 - Enter auction
+  * Send an entering auction event **OR**
+  * Send cancels/new order events for all orders that change
 - Leave auction
+  * Send a leaving auction event **OR**
+  * Send cancels/new order events for all orders that change
+- Pegged orders
+  * Generate cancel/new when orders move **OR**
+  * Generate amends for changed orders **OR**
+  * Send price change to the MarketDepth system to handle

 # Pseudo-code / Examples (If you have some data types, or sample code to show interactions, put it here)

 The structure of the market depth order book is:

     type MarketDepth struct {
         MarketID string
 	    Buy      []PriceLevel
 	    Sell     []PriceLevel
     }

     type PriceLevel struct {
         Price       int64
         Volume      uint64
         NumOfOrders uint64
     }

-# Test cases (Some plain text walkthroughs of some scenarios that would prove that the implementation correctly follows this specification.)
+# Test cases

+* Create a new order in an empty order book, verify MD
+* Cancel an existing order, verify MD
+* Amend an existing order for both price and quantity, verify MD
+* Cancel an order and replace it with the same order values, verify the MD sees an update
+* Enter into auction
+* Leave auction
+* Do nothing for many minutes, make sure subscribers do not timeout/fail
+* Send a large spike of order updates, make sure the system does not stall